Fazlul Haque Montu

 Fazlul Haque Montu (died on November 20, 2020) was a Bangladeshi politician, Freedom Fighter and trade unionist.

 Biography

 He was a member of the Awami League and president of its Pabna District unit.
 He was also involved in trade union politics for more than 45 years and in 2019 was elected president of the Awami League's trade union wing, the Jatiya Sramik League.

+He participated in the liberation war as a freedom fighter.

 He had formerly been an independent member of the Minimum Wage Board of Bangladesh's garment industry.

 Montu died in Dhaka at the age of 71 due to complications brought on by COVID-19.